wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 {% responsive_image path: assets/bbc-news-core-cpu-profile.png alt: "The CPU profile of the current BBC News core experience" %}

 Obviously I've cheated a lot.
-There is no white "BBC bar" at the top (which accounts for much of the page weight on the core experience) or site navigation, and about 15% of the content is missing.
-However, I'm confident that the navigation and remaining content can be added to the page without going over 10KB of HTML and CSS.
+There is no white "BBC bar" at the top (which accounts for much of the page weight on the core experience).
+There is no site navigation, and about 15% of the content is missing.
+However, I'm confident that the navigation and remaining content can be added to the pagein just a couple more bytes of HTML and CSS.

 Here is the finished product on a wide screen: